knokko/vk-boiler/README.md

 // Use the convenience methods like boiler.buffers.create(...)

-// Render loop with boiler.swapchains...
+// Render loop, for instance SimpleWindowRenderLoop

 boiler.destroyInitialObjects()
 ```